auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Bad shrinks or destroys information.

-To get at objective morality, we need to separate inter-subjective and subjective evaluations of actions.
+To get at objective morality, we need to separate intersubjective and subjective evaluations of actions.
 If we use the island analogy, an empty island takes no action.
 We still need to think of an agent acting.
 Let's imagine instead an AI opponent in the game of [Go](https://en.wikipedia.org/wiki/Go_(game)).
 There are two sides, black and white, each trying to control the most territory on the Go board.

 The end goal, the _terminal_ goal, of each player is to win the game by the most points (control of territory).
 The _instrumental_ goal are all of the steps from the start to the finish of the game.
 We can evaluate instrumental goals in terms of their effects on the terminal goal.
 We can say what moves are good or bad based on the likelihood they lead to winning.
 Similarly, we can evaluate instrumental goals in terms of other instrumental goals.
 For example, to win the game we need to gain control of parts of the board, so now my goal is to control one part of the board.
 The player can evaluate instrumental goals leading to other instrumental goals.